"Microbes can do anything they want, wherever

 In this lecture we will learn about the diversity of microbes, how different microbes function to gain energy, and we will specifically learn about the "Good" aspects of microbes and the impacts of microbes on ecosystems and on our globe.

-EvolutionThere are two major groups of bacteria, the "eubacteria" and the recently discovered "archaebacteria".
-The eubacteria contain most of the common bacteria such as E. coli and the cyanobacteria (blue-green algae).
+EvolutionThere are two major groups of bacteria, the "eubacteria" and the relatively recently discovered "archaebacteria".
+The eubacteria contain most of the common bacteria such as E. coli (a common bacterium in the human gut) and the cyanobacteria (blue-green algae).
 The archaebacteria are found mainly in the deep ocean near hydrothermal vents.
 What is striking from the standpoint of the divergence of genetic material (the order and sequences of genes), is that these two groups of bacteria are more different than are animals and plants.
-In other words, these two groups of bacteria have evolutionarily diverged further from one another than animals have diverged from plants.
+In other words, these two groups of bacteria have evolutionarily diverged further from one another than animals have diverged from plants through evolutionary history.

 Introduction to Some of the Important Microbes(A) Bacteria